langmi/spring-batch-examples/README.md

   * Spring Framework 3.0.6.RELEASE
 * are provided "as is", no guarantees :-)
 * work with in-memory database, but not with in-memory jobrepository, since the [MapJobRepository is threadsafe][8] i could use it, but why break a standard configuration ?
+* for the general Maven, Spring and Database setup see the [project setup][project-setup] wiki page.

 ## License